harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ## Adding API Endpoints and Other Routes

 In each server, there should be a `/server/src/addRoutes` module that contains all routes.
-Divide routes into sensible categories, and put them in a nested tree structure such that the top-level `index.ts` file only needs to call one route adder: `/server/src/addRoutes/index.ts`.
+Divide routes into sensible categories, ideally separated by feature, and put them in a nested tree structure such that the top-level `index.ts` file only needs to call one route adder: `/server/src/addRoutes/index.ts`.

-For example, let's say you have an app where there are really three types of routes: student API routes, teaching team member (TTM) API routes, and admin API routes.
-Within TTM routes, that is further subdivided into two sub-categories: teacher routes and TA routes.
-Thus, we'd divide our routes into the following folder structure:
+For example, let's say you have an app where there are really three key features: an app store, a training locator, and a meeting scheduler.
+In that example, it would make sense to have three route adders: `addAppStoreRoutes`, `addTrainingLocatorRoutes` and `addMeetingSchedulerRoutes`.
+If those key features themselves contain subfeatures, add subfeature route adders and make the parent route adders into folders.
+Here's an example in action:

 ```
 /addRoutes/index.ts – a route adder function that calls all route adder subfolders
-/addRoutes/addStudentAPIRoutes.ts – adds all student API routes
+/addRoutes/addAppStoreRoutes.ts – adds all app store routes
-/addRoutes/addTTMAPIRoutes/index.ts – calls all adder TTM adder functions
+/addRoutes/addTrainingLocatorRoutes/index.ts – calls all training locator route adder functions
-/addRoutes/addTTMAPIRoutes/addTeacherRoutes.ts – adds all teacher routes
+/addRoutes/addTrainingLocatorRoutes/addTrainingManagerRoutes.ts – adds routes for the training manager subfeature
-/addRoutes/addTTMAPIRoutes/addTARoutes.ts – adds all teacher routes
+/addRoutes/addTrainingLocatorRoutes/addTrainingLauncherRoutes.ts – adds routes for the training launcher subfeature
-/addRoutes/addAdminRoutes.ts – adds all admin routes
+/addRoutes/addTTMAPIRoutes/addMeetingSchedulerRoutes.ts – adds all teacher routes
 ```

 ### Standard Route Path Naming